 Now you can get blinged out without donning a single piece of jewelry (or 3D adhesive).
 Lee and Yoon both agree that diamond nails are currently the reigning trend.
 Created by Park, this is a more intense version of the viral shattered-glass nails, giving off a more holographic effect.
 The striking style is created "with chunks of a slightly different cellophane that reflect light like facets of a diamond," says Lee, resulting in a "delicate yet edgy" look.

-Twenty-seventeen will see nail art expanding into new spaces.
+Nail art is expanding into new spaces, surpassing even the nail itself.
 Lee predicts that moving forward, we'll be witnessing more and more decorative elements that go beyond the outline of the nail.
-This rendition, coined as the futuristic nail, uses thin metal pieces to extend past the cuticle for a daring caged effect.
+This rendition, coined under the phrase "the futuristic nail", uses thin metal pieces to extend past the cuticle for a daring caged effect.

-One trend from 2016 that Yoon says we'll be seeing more of in the New Year is the use of negative space.
-More and more designs are leaving sections of the nail blank to create unexpected geometric creations that deserve a double take.
+One trend from that Yoon says we'll be seeing more of is the use of negative space.
+More and more designs are leaving sections of the nail blank to create unexpected geometric designs that deserve a double take.
 Not only does negative space look great against otherwise bold graphics, but it's also "totally doable without a gel manicure," notes Yoon.
+No more ruined nails!

-More and more emphasis on the cuticle was a definite trend of 2016, but we can expect to continue to see crafty renditions into the New Year.
+More and more emphasis on the cuticle has been a trend for a while, but we can expect to continue to see craftier renditions.
 "Giving cuticles tiny metallic tabs, also known as 'nail shadows,' embellish cuticles versus scream for attention with allover sparkle," observes Lee, continuing that cuticle nails are "best suited for short nails, and this minimalistic approach gives just the right amount of accent with almost zero drying time."

 Yoon notes she's already seeing a lot of color blocking and negative space used to create fun graphics—the former demonstrated here with these half-and-half nails.
 "The fun part of these color-block nails is that each nail might have a different color block, so on all 10 fingers, there could be 20 different colors, with each nail being different," she says.

-This focus on color and graphics, rather than the dramatic texture that made a splash last year, is the direction Yoon sees trends heading in.
-"I think this year there won't be as much 3D material (stones, wires, thread) placed on nails," she says, referencing the gems that captured our collective attention last year.
-Instead, she thinks artfulness might be expressed in two-dimensional ways, playing with color and, as already mentioned, negative space.
+This focus on color and graphics, rather than the dramatic texture, is the direction Yoon sees trends heading in.
+"I think this year there won't be as much 3D material (stones, wires, thread) placed on nails," she says, referencing the gems that have captured our collective attention in years past.
+Instead, she thinks artfulness might be expressed in two-dimensional ways, playing with color and—as already mentioned—negative space.

 This version of cuticle nails also makes use of negative space.
-As we continue into the New Year, it's likely we'll see clever combinations of the hottest nail trends for synergistic results.
+As nail art progresses, we're always seeing more and more clever combinations of the hottest nail trends for synergistic results.

-Last but not least, Yoon calls out tattoo nails as a street trend set to explode in 2017.
+Last but not least, Yoon calls out tattoo nails as a street trend set to explode.
 With this approach, "some nails don't have any color but [instead have] tattoo stickers glued on with fun graphics and illustrations."
+People have even gone so far as to get their nails themselves tattooed, but we're going to leave it at stickers for now.